ebi-uniprot/ProtVista/dataServicesAndFormat.md

 }
 ```

-If you omit the predefined data sources, this is how it would look like.
+If you omit the default data sources, this is how it would look like.
 ![](./images/customCategoriesAndTypesNoDefault.png)

-If you do load the predefined data sources, this is how it would look like.
+If you do load the default data sources, this is how it would look like.
 Those features coming from the customized data source are circled in purple.
 ![](./images/customCategoriesAndTypesWithDefault.png)

 ## Further customization